 Brock Dolman

-Brock Dolman (He/Him) co-directs the WATER Institute, Permaculture Design Program and Wildlands Program.
-He has taught Permaculture and consulted on regenerative project design and implementation internationally in Costa Rica, Ecuador, U.S. Virgin Islands, Spain, Brazil, China, Canada, Zimbabwe, Tanzania, Democratic Republic of Congo, Cuba and widely in the U.S.
+Brock Dolman (he/him) co-directs the WATER Institute, Permaculture Design Program and Wildlands Program.
+He has taught permaculture and consulted on regenerative project design and implementation internationally in Costa Rica, Ecuador, the US Virgin Islands, Spain, Brazil, China, Canada, Zimbabwe, Tanzania, Democratic Republic of Congo, Cuba and widely in the United States.

 Kate Lundquist